 “Social structures, types and attitudes are coins that do not readily melt.
 Once they are formed they persist, possibly for centuries, and since different structures and types display different degrees of this ability to survive, we almost always find that actual group and national behaviour more or less departs from what we should expect it to be if we tried to infer it from the dominant forms of the productive process.”
 (Schumpeter 1943: 12-13)

-Join Economic Sociology and Political Economy community via
+Follow Economic Sociology & Political Economy community on

-Facebook / Twitter / LinkedIn / Instagram / Tumblr
+Facebook / Twitter / LinkedIn / Whatsapp / Instagram / Tumblr / Telegram / Threads

 A really insightful guy.
 I’ve just done a drawing of Schumpter, I’d be happy for you to use the image in any of your posts if you’d like – let me know!